What first sparked your interest in space and science?

 What have been some of your favorite projects to work on?

 I LOVE working with The GLOBE Program and being able to see students do research with their own data and enter them into GLOBE's International Virtual Science Symposium or GLOBE's U.S. Student Research Symposium.
-I also love to get messages for citizen scientists and how they love helping out with their observations.
+I also love to get messages from citizen scientists and how they love helping out with their observations.
 I love the enthusiasm and passion, and most of all, their willingness to do cloud observations.

 In my career, I have really loved doing the study of aerosols in urban versus clean marine environments.
 It was me and a graduate student waking up a bit before 6 a.m. to get filters ready to change right at 6 a.m. in the lab's DECATI 12-stage impactor.
 We would then do it again at 6 p.m. for a week.
 We then went to the beach in a protected area and were the only humans there.
 That was quite the adventure.
 We lived in a lighthouse surrounded by nature.
 I then spent about a month analyzing the data using an EC/OC Aerosol Analyzer and got to really know the instrument.
 I learned how to fix it and had weekly calls with the manufacturers.
 When I graduated, the professor asked me to write a manual on how to use it that, I think, still lives on!